-Like any other commercial property Information is valuable and highly significant for enterprises to be maintained and Confidentiality, Integrity and availability of them at a desirable and a measurable level has to be guaranteed.
-As the use of communication networks and internet increases Information security has turned into a big deal for different enterprises throughout the world.
-Utilizing computer networks specifically internet has made companies’ Commercial transactions undergo substantial changes and life way easier however has led to the risk of revelation and loss of data.
-As a matter of fact stuff that are providing enterprises with advantages are on the other hand turning into vulnerable points for opportunistic attacks.
+Like any other commercial property Information is valuable and highly significant for enterprises to be maintained and Confidentiality, Integrity, and availability at a desirable and measurable level have to be guaranteed.
+As the use of communication networks and the internet increases Information security has turned into a big deal for different enterprises throughout the world.
+Utilizing computer networks specifically the internet has made companies’ Commercial transactions undergo substantial changes and life way easier, however, has led to the risk of revelation and loss of data.
+As a matter of fact, stuff that is providing enterprises with advantages is on the other hand turning into vulnerable points for opportunistic attacks.
 In the age of the Internet, protecting our information has become just as important as protecting our property.
 Information security is the practice of protecting both physical and digital information from destruction or unauthorized access.

-Do you know how much your information worth?
+* Do you know how much your information is worth?

-But unfortunately implementation of Information Security is not so simple.
-Many organizations facing a lot of problems in implementing Information Security Management System (ISMS), which results in a halt to project execution, or delays and imposition of unforeseen costs.
+But unfortunately, implementation of Information Security is not so simple.
+Many organizations facing a lot of problems in implementing an Information Security Management System (ISMS), which results in a halt to project execution or delays and imposition of unforeseen costs.
 Even the vast majority of those who eventually implement the system and even had got the ISO27001 certification do not have the right security level.
-We have searched and obtained the main causes of these challenges and the lack of real security have defined indicators for measuring the readiness of the organization for the successful implementation of ISMS.
-In fact, by identifying the main reasons for not achieving the goals of Information Security in different organizations, the challenges of organizations in the implementation of this system are identified and after recognizing these challenges, the success key factors for implementation of ISMS have been derived and finally we have developed a model for assessing the readiness level.
+We have searched and obtained the main causes of these challenges and the lack of real security has defined indicators for measuring the readiness of the organization for the successful implementation of ISMS.
+In fact, by identifying the main reasons for not achieving the goals of Information Security in different organizations, the challenges of organizations in the implementation of this system are identified and after recognizing these challenges, the success key factors for the implementation of ISMS have been derived and finally, we have developed a model for assessing the readiness level.